Barry Kamen: Art practice

 However, in 1989, following the death of Ray Petri (which he documented in his drawing series Buffalo Last Breath), Kamen began to dedicate himself seriously to his work as an artist.
 His first solo show was in that same year, at Jean-Paul Gaultier’s studio in Paris, where he showed his first major series of canvasses under the exhibition title 'Treasure'.
 Kamen’s early work in painting is characterised by primary colours, colour blocks with black outlines, signifying a beginning in his lifelong exploration into abstraction.
 Early work in this style included album art for Nick Kamen (his brother, fellow Buffulo muse and Madonna collaborator), Elton John, Diana Ross, Manic Street Preachers and UB40.
 Kamen’s early works in film included backing films for the Rolling Stones live in concert.

 After his first solo show in 1989, Kamen began to hone his practise and his palette and style developed significantly.
-His next major series, ‘Caged Waits’ (1991-93), marks a radical reduction of his palette.
+His next major series, ‘Caged Waits’ (1991–93), marks a radical reduction of his palette.
 The ‘Caged Waits’ works, large abstract works based loosely on the format of the human spine, are painted solely using sky blue, cream, black, coffee and graphite.
-This extraordinary series comprise Kamen’s best known works to date and can be found in many distinguished private collections.
-At this time, Kamen was beginning to incorporate the written word and script into his paintings and was inspired by the work of Cy Twombly, whose house he visited in Naples in the early 1990's and to whom he left a drawing; on receiving the drawing Twombly reportedly commented 'this boy can really draw'.
-The work Rien (1991), belonging to the legendary maverick British jewellery stylist Judy Blame, was exhibited in the Institute of Contemporary Arts in 2016 as part of Judy Blame’s major retrospective entitled ‘Never Again’.
-It was said to have been Blame’s most prized possession.
+This extraordinary series comprise Kamen's best known works to date and can be found in many distinguished private collections.
+At this time, Kamen was beginning to incorporate the written word and script into his paintings and was inspired by the work of Cy Twombly, whose house he visited in Naples in the early 1990s and to whom he left a drawing; on receiving the drawing Twombly reportedly commented 'this boy can really draw'.
+The work Rien (1991), belonging to the legendary maverick British jewellery stylist Judy Blame, was exhibited in the Institute of Contemporary Arts in 2016 as part of Judy Blame's major retrospective entitled ‘Never Again’.
+It was said to have been Blame's most prized possession.
 Other works from these series can be found in the collections of Kate Moss, Tatjana Patitz, Johnny Depp, Naomi Campbell, Neneh Cherry, Jean-Paul Gaultier, Jean-Baptiste Mondino, Helmut Lang among others.

-Later major series included the 'History of England' series of 1993-4 in which Kamen explores British identity, politics and monarchy and 'And' series of 1997-999, an extraordinary series of meticulous and detailed paintings of hands set against large, monumental crowd scenes taken from images of football crowds.
+Later major series included the 'History of England' series of 1993–4 in which Kamen explores British identity, politics and monarchy and 'And' series of 1997–1999, an extraordinary series of meticulous and detailed paintings of hands set against large, monumental crowd scenes taken from images of football crowds.
 He also consistently drew and painted his wife and muse Tatiana throughout his life.